kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/01-routes/13-refactor-router-code.md

 ```

 ### Tracker.autorun()
-Knowing when a user has an authenticaton status change is very useful.
-It won't just be useful for our router but other parts of our app
+* Knowing when a user has an authenticaton status change is very useful
+* It won't just be useful for our `router` but other parts of our app

 Cut all of the [router specific code](https://i.imgur.com/5m84Bux.png) and we will break it out into its own function and then we can call this function in `Tracker.autorun()`